Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 RegimeDaysStrategy Ann.EW Ann.Excess vs EWStrategy Sharpe

-Bull markets are approximately neutral (98.5% upside capture).
+Bull markets show approximately 86% upside capture.
 Sideways markets are the strategy's weakness, where momentum signals generate whipsaws.
 This regime profile is characteristic of trend-following strategies across all asset classes.

 7. Sensitivity Analysis